 Michele D’Amour, M.Ed., is the educational partnership administrator for Big Y Foods, Inc. A 1969 graduate of Cathedral, she attended Westfield State College and holds a master’s degree in education from American International College.
 She has had a variety of teaching experiences and has worked at the college level supervising student teachers.
 She has served on many boards and committees over the years and has a long record of philanthropy, primarily focused on education and the arts.
 In addition to her role as chairperson of the PFHS Board of Directors, D’Amour has served as a corporator and collections committee member of the Springfield Museums, is the chairperson of the Parents Television Council, and sits on the board of Assumption College.
 She has received much recognition for her philanthropic work, including an honorary doctorate of human letters from Assumption College and NCEA Elizabeth Seton Award.

 Thomas Day is a 1989 graduate of Cathedral High School and a partner at the Springfield-based law firm, Egan, Flanagan & Cohen, P.C., where he serves as a member of the firm’s Executive Committee.
 Tom is a 1993 graduate of Connecticut College and a 2002 graduate of Notre Dame Law School, where he met his wife, Kate.
-The couple and their four sons currently reside in West Springfield, where he serves as chairman of the town’s Planning and Construction Committee.
+The couple and their four children currently reside in West Springfield, where he serves as chairman of the town’s Planning and Construction Committee.
 Tom coaches youth soccer for the West Springfield Park and Recreation Department and basketball for the CYO program at St. Thomas the Apostle.
 He is an active member of the Rotary Club of West Springfield and the Knights of Columbus, Unity Council, also based in West Springfield.

 Patrick J. Garrity